markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 Interface Modes
 ===============

-The optional ``mode`` option is available on all interfaces, and allows selecting the high-level behaviour of the interface from a number of modes.
+The optional ``mode`` setting is available on all interfaces, and allows selecting the high-level behaviour of the interface from a number of modes.
 These modes affect how Reticulum selects paths in the network, how announces are propagated and how long paths are valid.